Shankarananda (Shiva Yoga): Teaching

-Controversy
+Allegations of sexual misconduct

-In 2015, allegations surfaced about Shankarananda engaging in sexual relationships with members of his ashram community.
-He admitted to the relationships, stating he had underestimated the impact of his tantric practices.
+In 2015, allegations were made against Shankarananda that he engaged in sexual relationships with members of his ashram community.
+He admitted to the relationships and stated he had underestimated the impact of his tantric practices.
 Later, the organization was liquidated and Shankarananda resigned as director but continued as the spiritual leader, retaining ownership of the main property, now known as The Ashram Mount Eliza, where he continues to run regular programs for residents and the public.

-In February 2021, Australian journalist Dan Oakes published an investigative report documenting multiple allegations of sexual abuse made against Shankarananda.
+In 2021, further sexual abuse allegations were made against Shankarananda.
 These dated back at least 15 years and ranged from predatory, manipulative sexual practices to violent rape.